Find an AMI that meets the requirements for your EC2 instance - Amazon Elastic Compute Cloud

 Systems Manager provides public parameters for public AMIs provided by Amazon.
 You can use the public parameters when launching instances to ensure that you're using the latest AMIs.

-For more information, see Find the latest AMIs using Systems Manager.
+For more information, see Find the latest AMIs using a Systems Manager public parameter.

 Amazon Systems Manager provides public parameters for public AMIs maintained by Amazon.
 You can use the public parameters when launching instances to ensure that you're using the latest AMIs.
 For example, the public parameter /aws/service/ami-amazon-linux-latest/al2023-ami-kernel-default-arm64 is available in all Regions and always points to the latest version of the Amazon Linux 2023 AMI for arm64 architecture in a given Region.